What does a snapshot do?

-Block level snapshots let you take snapshots of any Volume or LUN on your NAS including a block level ISCSi LUN.
-Other Snapshots that rely on BTRFS cannot do this because they can only take a snapshot of a Volume managed by the BTRFS file system.
+Block level snapshots let you take snapshots of any volumes or LUNs on your NAS including a block level iSCSI LUN.
+Other snapshots that rely on BTRFS cannot do this because they can only take a snapshot of a volume & a thin LUN managed by the BTRFS file system.

-Control Space Allocation to keep your NAS functional:
+Control snapshot space allocation to keep your NAS functional: